M1chlCZ/xdn-app/Mobile/xdn/README.md

-# Konjugate-app-wallet
+# XDN-app-wallet
-App Wallet for the KONJUNGATE project
+App Wallet for the XDN project